c-mart/smog/README.md

 # smog
 Simple Markdown blOG, or chriS Martin's blOG

-See a demo blog (which is also my personal blog) at https://smog.c-mart.in.
+See a demo blog, which is also my personal blog, at https://smog.c-mart.in.
 (Todo: host a demo site where people can log in, where the database is rebuilt every hour or so)

-- Built with Python using Flask microframework
+- Written in Python using Flask microframework
 - Write posts in Markdown or HTML
 - SQLAlchemy with modular back-end, use any database you want
 - HTML5